barobba/Docker-WordPress-driver/README.md

 ```

 ## Override file
-The override file is required.
+The override file is required, so at least we know which versions of WordPress, PHP, and MySQL to run.

 ```yaml
 version: "3"